• About

 Buttermilk Cake

-• In the bowl of a stand mixer, combine the cake flour, granulated sugar, baking powder, baking soda, and salt.
+• In the bowl of a stand mixer, fitted with the paddle attachment, combine the cake flour, granulated sugar, baking powder, baking soda, and salt.
 On low speed, mix for 1 minute to combine.

-• In a measuring cup, whisk together the egg whites, oil and vanilla.
+• In a measuring cup, whisk together the buttermilk, eggs, oil and vanilla.
+Set aside.

 • With the mixer on low-medium speed, add in the softened butter pieces, one or two pieces at a time.
 Mix until the mixture resembles cornmeal.
 You should be able to gather a bit in your hand, squeeze and you have a solid piece.
 This means the butter is evenly distributed.

-• With the mixer still on low, pour in the buttermilk and mix until the flour mixture is moistened.
+• With the mixer still on low, pour in ¼ cup of the buttermilk and mix until the flour mixture is just moistened.

 • Stop the mixer.
 Scrape the sides and bottom of the bowl to ensure everything is properly mixed.

-• Turn the mixer speed on low, add the remaining buttermilk and egg white mixture in three parts, scraping down the bowl after each addition has been mixed in.
+• On low speed, add the remaining buttermilk and egg mixture in two parts, scraping down the bowl after each addition has been mixed in.

 • Once all the wet ingredients have been incorporated, give the bowl a final scrape and mix with a spatula.
 Pour the batter into the pan.